-Casillas was also eager for Madrid to book its place in the round of 16 and revealed that Juve goalkeeper Gianluigi Buffon took him aside to praise his performance after the full-time whistle.
+Casillas was also eager for Madrid to book their place in the round of 16 and revealed that Juve goalkeeper Gianluigi Buffon took him aside to praise his performance after the full-time whistle.

 "I'm happy that Buffon offered me his congratulations at the end of the game," he continued.
 “We've won 10 points from 12 which in the Champions League is very good.